Klipper3d/klipper/docs/Command_Templates.md

 ### Add a description to your macro

-The help indetify the functionality a short description can be added.
-To do that add `description:` with a short text.
+To help indetify the functionality a short description can be added.
+Add `description:` with a short text to describe the functionality.
 Default is "G-Code macro" if not specified.
 For example: